JacquesLucke/blender_vscode/README.md

 Then execute the `Blender: Start` command.
 This will ask you for a path to a Blender executable.

-Only Blender 2.8.34 is supported.
+Only Blender 2.8.34 onwards is supported.

 After you choose a path, Blender will open.
 The terminal output can be seen inside of VS Code.